dfunckt/django-rules/README.rst

 Testing
 =======

-When using Django's built in `TestClient` using the `force_login` method will fail unless you specify a specific authentication backend.
+When using Django's built in `TestClient` using the `force_login` method will fail unless you specify a specific authentication backend in Django versions up to 1.10.

 To work around this pass ``django.contrib.auth.backends.ModelBackend`` as the ``backend`` argument: